How to Throw a Squatted Dance Party – Anonymous (2018)

 For the Kimberley: A Glimpse of Recent Resistance (2011)

-2011-Present, Blockade/Barricade, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Occupation, Tactics of Disruption, The 'Natural World'
+2011-Present, Blockade/Barricade, Date, Defining the Enemy, Disruptive Spaces, Occupation, Privatization, Sabotage/Ecotage, Tactics of Disruption, The 'Natural World', The Workplace

 This article provides dated updates of the tactics of resistance used by activists against the construction of a gas plant and port at James Price Point in the Kimberley region of West Australia.
 The planned project would destroy endangered species like the sea turtle and their habitats, ruin the pristine natural ecosystems of the region, and have major social and economic impacts, as the Kimberley region relies heavily on tourism.
 The piece captures some of the disruptive actions taken by activists over the summer of 2011.
 These include locking themselves to bulldozers, establishing blockades of construction entry points, occupying space at the site, among others.
 This campaign was ultimately successful, as by 2014, the development of the plant was officially stopped.